News (December 2020)

 About the Medley Interlisp Project

 Our goal: restore Medley Interlisp to usability on modern systems.
-Think of this as a kind of "vintage software" project, to try to capture the sense of fluidity in the development cycle.
+You could think of this as a kind of "vintage software" project, to try to capture the sense of fluidity in the development cycle.
 The development cycle was quite different than in most modern IDEs.
 Interlisp was developed to support researchers in AI for whom the act of programming wasn't the point.

 What is Medley Interlisp?

-Medley Interlisp is the environment from the old Xerox Lisp machines, which was spun out to a company called Envos, which then turned into Venue.
+Medley Interlisp is the environment developed for the Xerox Lisp machines.
+The project was spun out to a company called Envos, which then turned into Venue.

 It was once a commercial software development environment aimed at the 1980s AI market, and it contained many influential ideas.
-Notecards, for example, was a conceptual predecessor of Apple's Hypercard, and D-EDIT and S-EDIT are sort of the canonical ancestral structure editors.
+For example, D-EDIT and S-EDIT are the canonical ancestral structure editors.
 Masterscope and the "file package" included system-management tools that combined features of version control and build systems, with comprehensive cross referencing support.

 Medley was the latest release of the Xerox Lisp environment, before the whole environment was renamed Medley.
 It was originally written in Interlisp (a dialect separate from the MACLISP/Common Lisp tradition, with its own ancestry), but later, Common Lisp also became part of the environment.
 Medley includes WYSIWYG text editor (TEdit), email organizer (Lafite), performance tools (Spy) and many other libraries and user contributed code (from the 1980s).